vuestorefront/vue-storefront/doc/new-core-proposal/HomePage.md

 ### Props
 No props
 ### Data
-* 'latestProducts' - list of 20 latest products
+* `latestProducts` - list of 20 latest products
-* 'rootCategories` - list of root categories
+* `rootCategories` - list of root categories that are not empty
 ### Methods

 fetchData ({ store, route }) - should handle fetching data from `data`, should be outside of the component scope and optional